yankun-song/Snake-Game/README.md

 # Snake_Game
-In this project, I builded a simple snake game.
+In this project, I built a simple snake game.
 It hasn't been totally done yet, as the head can cross its body.

 **Tech used: DOM manipulation**